natalijk/SoftEng2013/Keepass_introduction.md

 used once in a transaction without the risk of reused by others for any reason.

-##Target audience?
+### Target audience?
-+Developers: in order to be sure they are developing the right project that fulfills requirements provided in this document.
+* Developers: in order to be sure they are developing the right project that fulfills requirements provided in this document.
 Testers: in order to have an exact list of the features and functions that have to respond according to requirements and provided diagrams.